CoolProp/CoolProp/Web/coolprop/python-plotting.rst

 .. ipython::

     In [0]: from __future__ import print_function

     In [0]: import CoolProp

-    In [0]: from CoolProp.Plots.SimpleCycles import StateContainer
+    In [0]: from CoolProp.Plots import StateContainer

     In [0]: T0 = 300.000; p0 = 200000.000; h0 = 112745.749; s0 = 393.035

     In [0]: cycle_states = StateContainer()

     In [0]: cycle_states[0,'H'] = h0

     In [0]: cycle_states[0]['S'] = s0

     In [0]: cycle_states[0][CoolProp.iP] = p0

     In [0]: cycle_states[0,CoolProp.iT] = T0

     In [0]: cycle_states[1,"T"] = 300.064

     In [0]: print(cycle_states)

-The utility classes were designed to work well with the plotting objects described above and this example illustrates how a simple Rankine cycle can be added to to a :math:`T,s`
+The utility classes were designed to work well with the plotting objects described above and this example illustrates how a simple Rankine cycle can be added to to a :math:`T,s` graph, note how the unit conversion is handled:
-graph:

 .. plot::
     :include-source:

     import CoolProp
     from CoolProp.Plots import PropertyPlot
     from CoolProp.Plots import SimpleCompressionCycle